utumenbayar-miu/CS568-Assign4-CrudApps/README.md

 2. Implement the same tasks, CRUD operations for the **TodoList** app.
 Style it.

 ## Microtask
 * Play with the useEffect hook.
 There are 3 alternatives in useEffect, componentDidMount, componentDidUpdate, and componentWillUnmount.
+You may want to comment out the `<React.StrictMode>` in the index.js.
+Otherwise, in dev mode, React calls your component multiple times to detect problems.
 * Practice `React.memo`.

 ## Extra